National Youth Wind Orchestra of Great Britain: Performances

 The NYWO has performed at concert venues throughout the country and abroad including St John's, Smith Square, the Royal Albert Hall, Duke's Hall, Cadogan Hall, Birmingham Town Hall, Oxford Town Hall, the Zeughaus in Teufen, Ittingen Charterhouse (Switzerland) and the Rudolfinum in Prague (Czech Republic).

 It performed at the Royal Albert Hall Promenade Concert 40 in the 2012 season and the BBC Proms Millennium Day in 2000 which was organised by Kit Shepherd in conjunction with the BBC.
 NYWO has also been recorded on BBC Radio 3 and Classic FM.

-Courses

-During the Easter and summer school holidays, the main orchestra meets for residential courses lasting approximately 9 days each.
-Tuition is given by professional musicians under the direction of well known international conductors.
-Tutors have included Paul Harris, Simon de Souza, Neil Crossley, Pete Harrison.

 Conductors

-Conductors include Glenn D.Price (Canada), Matthew George (America), James Gourlay (Scotland), Colin Touchin (England) 1969–89, Harry Legge OBE (England), Peter Bassano (England), Tijmen Botma (Netherlands), Tourgny Hanson (Sweden), Dr. Robert Childs (Wales).
+Conductors have included Dr Glenn D.Price (Canada), Dr Matthew George (America), Dr James Gourlay (Scotland), Colin Touchin (England) 1969–89, Harry Legge OBE (England), Peter Bassano (England), Tijmen Botma (Netherlands), Tourgny Hanson (Sweden), Dr Robert Childs (Wales).

 Composition

 NYWO continues to commission new works whenever possible, inviting composers and soloists to work closely with members of the orchestra on new compositions.
 The orchestra were invited to perform Gavin Higgins's BBC Commission and world premiere, Der Aufstand, to much acclaim for the BBC Promenade Concert 40 in the 2012 season.